everoddandeven/monerod-gui/README.md

 # Introduction

-**Monerod-GUI** is a desktop application that provides a graphical user interface (GUI) for installing, updating, and interacting with the Monero daemon (`monerod`).
+**Monerod GUI** is a desktop application that provides a graphical user interface (GUI) for installing, updating, and interacting with the Monero daemon (`monerod`).
 This tool simplifies the process of managing a full Monero node, enabling users to run, configure, and monitor `monerod` without needing to use the command line.

 ## Features

 ### 1. Simple Monerod Setup

 - Automatically downloads and installs the latest version of `monerod` based on your operating system (Windows, macOS, Linux).
 - Provides configuration options for running `monerod` with custom parameters (e.g., enabling testnet, fast block sync, blockchain pruning).

 ### 2. Seamless Updates

 - Automatically checks for new `monerod` releases.
 - One-click updates to the latest version, keeping your node secure and up-to-date.

 ### 3. Interactive Control Panel

 - Start, stop, and monitor the status of the Monero daemon from an intuitive control panel.
 - Configure important `monerod` settings like RPC access, logging level, concurrency, and more from the GUI.

 ### 4. Real-Time Log Monitoring

 - Displays real-time `monerod` logs in a clean, readable format, helping users track sync progress, transactions, and errors.
 - Offers log filtering for easier monitoring of specific events or errors.

 ### 5. Network and Connectivity Monitoring

 - Detects whether your current connection is over Wi-Fi and provides feedback on network stability.
 - Supports external bind confirmations and allows for easy configuration of RPC access control for enhanced security.

 ### 6. Cross-Platform Support

 - Monerod-GUI automatically detects the operating system and selects the appropriate `monerod` version to download.
 - Available for Windows, macOS, and Linux.

 ### 7. Customizable Installation

 - Users can choose the installation directory for `monerod`, allowing for greater flexibility in managing the software on different systems.

 ### Usage